 Grid Areas

-Think of it like a map.
-Instead of telling a friend, “Go to the third street and turn right,” you just label parts of the map “The Park” or “Downtown” and tell them to go there.
+It‘s like a map.
+You don‘t have to tell your friend “go to the third street and turn right,” you can just mark neighborhoods off the map labeled “The Park” or “Downtown,” and send them to that location.

 1. The Core Concept